 You may apply for School Readiness services by clicking here: Family Portal.

 Once you apply your application is reviewed and you are contacted by Email.
 If you are potentially eligible, you are placed on the waitlist until enrollment takes place, depending on availability of funding.
-Once funding for School Readiness becomes available, it is distributed on a first-come, first-served basis.
+Once funding for School Readiness becomes available, it is distributed based on the date of the approved application.

 Preliminary documentation is required before your application will be validated: